jamesoneill54/ca4012-statistical-machine-translation-labs/notes.md

 - The attention model provides extra clues in the encoding stage using the context of the word in the sentence to define the best translation.
 - There exists now a neural network for machine translation that is bi-directional when producing an output for the language model.
 - Multilingual MT can translate unknown language pairs using other language pairs as a bridge between the two.

+## Neural Language Modelling

+### Language Models

+- Language Models assigns a probability to a sequence of words.
+- Most Natural Language Processing can be structured as (conditional) language modelling.
+- Most language models employ **the chain rule** to decompose joint probability into a sequence of conditional probabilities.
+Given a sentence, probability of word 2 being valid is calculated using the conditional probability that it follows word 1, probability of word 3 being valid is calculated using the conditional probability that it follows word 1 and 2, etc...
+- Our knowledge of the previous words in the sentence **heavily constrains the distribution** of probable words for the next word.

+**Evaluating a Language Model:**

+- A good model assigns real utterances from a language a *high probability.*
+- Measuring how good a language model is at assigning high probabilities to real utterances can be done using:
+    1. Cross Entropy: A measure of how many bits are needed to encode text with our model.
+    2. Perplexity: A measure of how surprised the model is on seeing each word.

+### N-Gram Models

+> N-gram models are based on the Markov Chain Assumption.

+**The Markov Chain Assumption:**
+- Assumption:
+    - Only previous history matters.
+    - Limited memory: only last k - 1 words are included in history, older words are less relevant.

+**Estimating Probabilities:**
+- Maximum likelihood estimation for 3-grams: `p(w3|w1, w2) = count(w1, w2, w3) / count(w1, w2)`
+- Collect counts over a large text corpus.

+### Neural Language Models

+**Feed-Forward Network:**
+- Sampling: Taking only the most probable words in the corpus to run through the neural network.
+- N-gram models are used in conjunction with neural language models to predict the next word.
+- Both previous words are fed into the neural language model, and the most probable translation is taken from the sampled corpus.
+- Backpropagation can take place in the neural network.
+- Advantages:
+    - Better generalisation on unseen n-grams, poorer on seen n-grams.
+    - Simple Neural Language Models are often significantly smaller in memory footprint than count based n-gram models.
+- Disadvantages:
+    - The number of parameters in the model scales with the n-gram size and thus the length of history captured.
+    - The n-gram history is finite and thus there is a limit on the longest dependencies that are being captured.

+**Recurrent Neural Network:**
+- Each hidden layer influences the next calculations hidden layer.
+- Word 0 is processed, and its hidden layer influences the hidden layer of word 1 along with word 2 influencing it.

+## Neural Network Algorithms & Mathematics

+- The activation function can be of different types; most popular ones are step, softmax, sigmoid, and cubolic(?).
+- The activation function calculates the output of the neuron based on the inputs of the neuron.
+- All the inputs are multiplied by their weights, and then the bias is added.
+This is the value that the activation function will use.
+    ```
+    for (int i = 0; i < weights.length; i++) {
+        output[i] = weights[i] * inputs[i] + bias;
+    }
+    for (double output: outputs) {
+        activation(output);
+    }
+    ```
+- The cost function allows the network to be trained.
+It calculates the error between the expected output and the actual output of the NN.
+- **Gradient Descent:** Training a neural network to find weights and biases which minimise the quadratic cost function.
+Sometimes known as SGD which is Stochastic Gradient Descent.
+- Have to be aware of local minimums, we are trying to achieve global minimum.
+- The gradient descent involves repeatedly updating the weights and biases step-wise to find the minimum cost.

+> Note: the sigmoid activation function is:
+> ```
+> sigmoid(z) = 1 / 1 + e^-z
+> ```

+### Back-Propagation for SGD

+1. Input a set of training examples.
+2. For each training example `x`: Set the corresponding input activation and perform the following steps:
+    1. Feedforward: For each layer, compute the sigmoid of the node for the given weights and biases.
+    2. Output error.
+    3. Back-propagate the error: For each layer (moving backwards), compute the cost function.
+3. Gradient descent: For each layer (moving backwards) update the weights according to the rule... and biases according to the rule...